UDN

 Material Expression Graph Pane

 This pane contains a graph of all material expressions that belong to this material.
-The number of shader instructions used in the material are displayed in the upper left corner.
+The number of shader instructions used in the material as well as any Compiler Errors are displayed in the upper left corner.
 The fewer the number of instructions, the less costly the material.
 Material expression nodes that are not connected to the base material node do not contribute to the instruction count (cost) of the material.

 Controls